-For starters, the mentor Paul Kenny (CEO of TEA) and mentee Katarina Delsing (CEO of Energikontor Norr) got to know each other´s energy transition challenges through an online preparatory meeting encompassing Step 1 and Step 2 of the 3rd PROSPECT Learning Cycle.
-This online meeting focused on developing the learning agenda and decide on how best design the physical visit to meet the mentee´s needs.
-Katarina, is one of the different stakeholders who are tackling an array of challenges as they implement actions to achieve their sustainability goals.
+For starters, the mentor Paul Kenny (CEO of TEA) and mentee Katarina Delsing (CEO of Energikontor Norr) got to know each other’s energy transition challenges through an online preparatory meeting encompassing Step 1 and Step 2 of the 3rd PROSPECT Learning Cycle.
+This online meeting focused on developing the learning agenda and decide on how best to design the physical visit to meet the mentee’s needs.
+Katarina is one of the different stakeholders who are tackling an array of challenges as they implement actions to achieve their sustainability goals.
 While the Energy Agency Energikontor Norr has a strong foundation in the energy transition, the learning from the PROSPECT program was expected to provide the agency with a number of key opportunities to scale the decarbonization of the energy system in the Norrbotten Region.

 Overall, the stakeholder workshop immensely benefitted not only Energikontor Norr but the entire Region of Norrbotten, by learning from and being inspired by the experiences of the mentor Paul Kenny.
-Furthermore, it has given the participants the opportunity to deliver a step change in their regions ambition in terms of the energy transition, with really engaged stakeholders, committed to delivering a huge investment program to decrease energy use and energy related carbon emissions.
-Ultimately, participants of the workshop brainstormed together and discuss on ways and possibilities to cooperate with each other developing an ELENA project and address common challenges.
-Residential Buildings has been taken as the project case for EnergikontorNorr and the rest of stakeholders of the Region who will be busy working on how to build a business model, and decide on what can be included in the project.
-To enable continuous peer-based knowledge exchange, learning, and technical collaboration the EnergikontorNorr has fixed dates for the next meetings which will lead the implementation of the strategic priorities.
+Furthermore, it has given the participants the opportunity to deliver a step-change in their regions’ ambition in terms of the energy transition, with really committed stakeholders, committed to delivering a huge investment program to decrease energy use and energy-related carbon emissions.
+Ultimately, participants of the workshop brainstormed together and discuss ways and possibilities to cooperate with each other to develop an ELENA project and address common challenges.
+Residential Buildings has been taken as the project case for EnergikontorNorr and the rest of the stakeholders of the Region who will be busy working on how to build a business model and decide on what can be included in the project.
+To enable continuous peer-based knowledge exchange, learning, and technical collaboration, the EnergikontorNorr has fixed dates for the next meetings which will lead to the implementation of the strategic priorities.

 The meetings have given more than expected.
 Paul has given new ideas on how to challenge our agency and the Region.
 Katarina Delsing